nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 6. **`exit`** <br>
 Exits the application.

-Also try out different date and time formats for the add command!
+Go ahead and try out different date and time formats for the add command!

 Refer to the [Features](#features) section below for details of each command.<br>